airbytehq/airbyte/docs/integrations/sources/slack-migrations.md

 This change will affect the `Channel Messages` stream.

 ## Migration Steps
-* The `reset` for `Channel Messages` stream is required after upgrading to this version.
+* A `reset` for `Channel Messages` stream is required after upgrading to this version.